Skip to main content

 You must register for payroll tax accounts in the states where employees work.
 Registration will also establish tax rates and exemptions for your organization.

 Plane has partnered with Middesk to make it easier to handle state registrations using the Middesk Agent product.
-This product is not integrated with Plane, but the integration is on our product roadmap for 2024.
+This product is not integrated with Plane.

 7. Continue US payroll setup